The GRASSET COLLECTION

 The Collection includes sumptuous flower still lifes filled with exotic blooms

-expanding trade and scientific curiosity that defined the era
+that reflect the expanding trade and scientific curiosity that defined the era

 Jan Davidsz.
 De Heem